 We know that ability to find and produce words is often affected for people who have dementia.
 At present we know much less about how speech and language might improve for people with dementia when communication is facilitated using visual approaches such as photo-elicitation, digital storytelling, participatory video, and photo-diary methods.
 A number of previous research studies suggest that when people living with dementia are looking at visual images their speech becomes more fluent; they appear to be more able to express themselves clearly, find the right words, and use a wider variety of words than when they are not looking at pictures.
 At present, however, there is no way of accurately recording these changes.

 The main aims of this studentship are to:

-We are looking for applicants with a good first degree or Masters degree in social or health sciences, knowledge of qualitative and/or mixed research methods, and some experience of working - in a paid or voluntary capacity - with adult service users in a health or social care context.
+We are looking for applicants with a good Bachelors degree (2:1 or above) and/or a Masters degree in social or health sciences, who can demonstrate some knowledge of qualitative and/or mixed research methods.
+Some experience of working - in a paid or voluntary capacity - with adult service users in a health or social care context would be essential.